msheroubi/scripts/README.md

 ## Script Directory

 A list of various scripts and their applications.
+These scripts require other dependencies to function but are posted here just as examples.

 ### Data Generation